tmbuza/iMAP/README2.md

 <br>
 <br>

-## Running Analysis Outside Docker Container
+## Running Analysis Outside of Docker Container

 [README](https://github.com/tmbuza/iMAP/blob/master/README2.md) for all platforms (this document).

 * Best option for memory-intensive computing.
 * No DOCKER Images are required.
 * Involves two separate workflows:
-  * Preprocessing and Bioinformatics.
+  * Preprocessing and Bioinformatics, which is run interactively (or in batch mode) from the Command-line or remotely on HPC computing nodes.
-  * OTU analysis, visualization and reporting.
+  * OTU analysis, visualization and reporting, which is run interactively within the RStudio IDE,.

 <hr>
 <br>